hlship/threaded-conversation/README.md

 In addition, dubious quips (see below) and quips that the player recollects are never suggested.

+## Changing the Subject

+The player command `change the subject` (also `topics` or `change subject`) is used to switch to some other discussable thread of conversation; it is similar to the suggestions that are normally produced, but after discarding dubious and recollected quips, it keeps only those that indicate a change of subject.

+In some cases, there is no proper change of subject.

 ## Recollection

 When a quip executes, the player and the NPC are updated to recollect the quip.